Nov 26 2020

 “We are delighted to partner with Museums Sheffield in making this grant – our largest to date – to improve the Graves Gallery and make sure this fantastic asset is enjoyed by more Sheffield residents and visitors.
 Speaking personally, I am particularly pleased that we are able to do something in Sheffield, my late mother’s hometown, and a place that is very close to my heart.”

-The Graves Gallery will reopen in spring 2021.
-Preparations are currently underway for the Millennium Gallery and Weston Park Museum to reopen as soon as current restrictions allow.
+The Graves Gallery will reopen in summer 2021.
+The Millennium Gallery and Weston Park Museum reopen on Thu 20 May.